gammapy/gammapy/docs/time/period.rst

 =======
 An example of detecting a period with `~gammapy.time.robust_periodogram` is shown in the figure below.
 The code can be found under [4]_.
-The light curve of X-ray binary LS 5039 is used, observed  in 2005 with H.E.S.S. at energies above :math:`0.1 \mathrm{TeV}` [4]_.
+The light curve of the X-ray binary LS 5039 is used, observed  in 2005 with H.E.S.S. at energies above :math:`0.1 \mathrm{TeV}` [4]_.
 The robust periodogram reveals the period of :math:`P = (3.907 \pm 0.001) \mathrm{d}` in agreement with [5]_ and [6]_.